 Planning your next vacation comes with a number of fun decisions to make including what attractions you want to see, what restaurants you want to try, and where you want to stay.
 Yet, along with the exciting part of planning a vacation comes the not-so-exciting part – determining the logistics, like whether you’re going to fly or drive to your destination.

 Both options come with their own advantages and disadvantages.
 Which one is right for you depends on many things, but mainly, how far you’ll be traveling.
 When you’re gearing up for your next trip, weigh the pros and cons of flying vs. driving and use a gas mileage calculator to figure out which transportation method is better for your budget.
+While fuel efficiency and mpg calculations are key in answering the question, the two modes of transportation are not made equal and it is worth spending some time on the pros and cons of each.

 The Pros and Cons of Driving